 The easiest way to pay yourself first is through automatic deposits into a separate account.
 There are a few ways to do this:

-- You can direct deposit contributions to your employer-sponsored 401(k) or an individual retirement account and let your earnings compound.
+- You can directly deposit contributions to your employer-sponsored retirement plan, like a 401(k) or an individual retirement account, and just let your earnings compound.
 Your savings will come out of your paycheck before you ever see it.

 - You can set up automatic transfers that recur every payday.
 As soon as your check hits your account, you can have a fixed amount deposited into a separate savings account.

 - You can use an app (like Acorns) or your bank’s saving program to save more money every time you make a purchase with your linked card.
 You can choose to save the difference between the total and the next nearest dollar, or you can opt for saving a fixed amount every time you buy something.